llorllale/llorllale.github.io/_posts/2023-03-07-k8s-cluster-network.md

 There are different kinds of namespaces; we are interested in the [Network (net)](https://en.wikipedia.org/wiki/Linux_namespaces#Network_(net)) namespace.

-Each namespace has a logical network interface attached to it, and each _may_ have a virtual network device attached to it.
+Each namespace has a virtual `loopback` interface and _may_ have additional virtual network devices attached.
 Each of these virtual devices may be assigned exclusive or overlapping IP address ranges.

 ### localhost